The Missouri Course Access Program (MOCAP)

 If you feel that your or your child might benefit from this program, here is what you need to do:

 - Confirm you are making this request during the enrollment window.
+Submissions cannot be accepted after 5 school days into the current school year.

 - Familiarize yourself with board policy IGCD as well as the rubric of what makes a successful online learner.
 Both are linked below.